 The structure of the Board has evolved over time to reflect the changing needs of the Company to ensure an appropriate mix of skills and experience are available to oversee the growth of Paladin.
-Skill sets represented at Board level include leadership, legal and regulatory, financial, strategy, corporate governance, mining and exploration, international operations, risk management, human resources, people and culture and sustainability.
+Skill sets represented at Board level include leadership, legal and regulatory, financial, strategy, mergers and acquisitions, corporate governance, exploration, project development and mining operations, international operations, risk management, human resources, people and culture and sustainability.

 Further details in relation to Paladin directors, including their qualifications and date of appointment, are set out below.
-Detailed biographies of the directors as at 30 June 2023 are set out in the Company's 2023 Annual Report.
+Detailed biographies of the directors as at 30 June 2024 are set out in the Company's 2024 Annual Report.